Post updated October 19, 2024

 Bombay Street Food

 Since opening in 2019 in Columbia Heights, Bombay Street Food has expanded quickly, becoming a neighborhood favorite in Columbia Heights, Adams Morgan, Capitol Hill, and U Street.
-Quick, casual, spicy, and reasonably priced are all hallmarks of this Indian food venue, and I, for one, immensely enjoy their street food dishes which include samosas, kati rolls, and chaat.
+Quick, casual, spicy, and reasonably priced are all hallmarks of this Indian food venue, and we immensely enjoy the variety of street food dishes offered, which include samosas, kati rolls, and chaat.

 Best Indian Restaurants for a Casual Meal with Friends